danielyyi/Hypixel-Bedwars-Tracker/README.md

 Here's the website: https://bedwarstats.com.
 If you want to test it out but don't know a Minecraft username, try 'Dream'.
 He's a popular YouTuber.

+# Website no longer active.
+Check out my project portfolio for a video on how it looked: https://danielyyi.github.io/

 **If website not working, then that means my minecraft api key expired.
 I try to refresh it periodically but I am working on other things so it may take a while

 A website where Hypixel Bedwars players can view their stats through gamemode specific cards and informational graphs.
 Made with React.js, Chart.js, HTML, and CSS.